-On 31 December 2013, the BRSA adopted rules on loan-to-value and instalments of certain types of loans and, on 27 September 2016, the BRSA made certain amendments to such rules.
-Pursuant to these rules, the minimum loan-to-value requirement for housing loans extended to consumers, financial lease transactions for housing and loans (except auto loans) secured by houses is 80% (which was 75% before such amendments).
-The BRSA further determined the minimum loan-to-value requirement for houses that have an energy identification document within the scope of Energy Efficiency Law No. 5627 and are classified within group A as 90% and those classified within group B as 85%.
-In addition, in accordance with the Regulation on Loan Transactions of Banks, for auto loans extended to consumers, loans secured by autos and autos leased under financial lease transactions, the loan-to-value requirement is 70%; provided that, in each case, the sale price of the respective auto is not higher than TL 120,000; however, if the sale price of the respective auto is above this TL 120,000 threshold, then the minimum loan-to-value ratio for the portion of the loan below the threshold amount is 70% and the remainder is set at 50%.

-As for limitations regarding instalments, save for loans to consumers for housing finance and complementary goods and services in relation to home renovation/improvement, the financial leases for homes leased to consumers, other loans for the purpose of purchasing real estate and for student loans, financing of debts owed to public institutions where the loan amount is directly deposited into the relevant public institution's account and any refinancing of the same, the maturity of consumer loans and auto loans for autos final invoice amount of which are TL 120,000 or less are not permitted to exceed 60 months, whereas such limit is 48 months for auto loans extended for the purchase of autos final invoice amount of which are more than TL 120,000 and loans secured with autos, 12 months for loans granted for purchases of computers, 6 months for loans granted for purchases of tablets, 12 months for mobile phones that cost up to TL 3,500 and six months for loans granted for purchases mobile phones that cost up to TL 3,500.
+On 31 December 2013, the BRSA adopted new rules on loan to value and instalments of certain types of loans.
+Pursuant to these rules, the minimum loan-to-value requirement for housing loans extended to consumers, for loans (except auto loans) secured by houses and for houses leased under financial lease transactions is 75%.
+In addition, for auto loans extended to consumers, for loans secured by autos and for autos leased under financial lease transactions, the loan-to-value requirement is set at 70%; provided that in each case the sale price of the respective auto is not higher than TL 50,000.
+On the other hand, if the sale price of the respective auto is above this TL 50,000 threshold, then the minimum loan-to-value ratio for the portion of the loan below the threshold amount is 70% and the remainder is set at 50%.
+As for limitations regarding instalments, the maturity of consumer loans (other than loans to consumers for housing finance and complementary goods and services in relation to home renovation/improvement, the financial leases for homes leased to consumers, other loans for the purpose of purchasing real estate and student loans and any refinancing of the same) are not permitted to exceed 36 months, while auto loans and loans secured by autos may not have a maturity longer than 48 months.